 How the AWC Program works

-• The AWC Program is a U.S. Army Medical Command Program overseen by the Army Public Health Command.
+• The AWC Program is a U.S. Army Medical Command Program overseen by the Army Public Health Center.

 • Staffed by health educators who deliver primary prevention programs.
 (Primary prevention occurs before disease, injury or disability occurs.)